ibm-cloud-docs/openshift/openshift-ai-addon-overview.md

 Installing the add-on deploys the OpenShift AI operator, which is managed by IBM.
 You can choose to also install additional operators that are recommended for the use of certain OpenShift AI features, but are not managed by IBM.

-To avoid disruptions to your workload, make sure you understand [your responsibilities for managing and maintaining](#ai-addon-responsibility) the operators used for the OpenShift AI add-on.
+To avoid disruptions to your workload, make sure that you understand [your responsibilities for managing and maintaining](#ai-addon-responsibility) the operators used for the OpenShift AI add-on.
 The OpenShift AI operator is managed by IBM, however any additional operators that you chose to include in the installation are not managed by IBM.
 You are responsible for managing and maintaining these additional operators.
 {: important}

 These following operators are recommended for the OpenShift AI add-on.
 If they are not already installed on your cluster, you can choose to include them in the add-on installation.
 Or, you can install them at anytime by using OperatorHub or by following the operator-specific installation steps.